List of bus routes in Staten Island: S79 Select Bus Service

-Operated as a Select Bus Service (SBS) route.
-The S79 provides SBS service at all times.
+Operated as a Select Bus Service (SBS) route, the S79 provides service at all times.
 Originally a local route, the S79 was converted to an SBS route in 2012, with the number of stops cut by about three-quarters.
-But unlike the SBS buses in the rest of New York City, the S79 has no fare machines at bus stops, so fares are collected onboard the bus.
+But unlike the SBS buses in the rest of New York City, the S79 has no fare machines at bus stops, so fares are collected onboard the bus and rear-door boarding is prohibited.